jbremz/physics-mi/experiments/004-multi-task/README.md

 In the notebook I go into analysing the results.

-Looks like ~60% of the outputs are within $\pm 5\%$ orthogonal (i.e. roughly orthogonal).
+Looks like ~40% of the outputs are within $\pm 5\%$ orthogonal (i.e. roughly orthogonal).
 Now need to look into what's up with the rest 🤔

+I did a lot of analysis here but only ended up confusing myself.
+It seemed like the non-orthogonal neurons were contributing less by some measures and more by others.
+I've decided to simplify my analysis to look at single examples again, just to make sure the metrics I've developed are sensible and I understand them fully.

+### `003-multi-mult-ind`

+Now focusing on a single example at a time.

+This is what I needed to realise that the network wasn't restricted to using the natural basis of the neurons and that the trained models were really just operating in a rotated space the whole time at the `layer.0.act` stage.

+Built the intuition that changing the model inputs for one of the tasks simply translated the activations on the hyperplane perpendicular to the other task's output projection - therefore minimising destructive interference.
+One of those things that seems obvious in retrospect but I'm glad I've learnt it for myself.

+Obviously makes sense much more complicated when we're not working in the natural basis but hey _that's the game_.

+I've still been thinking about my problem of how one might define the subnetwork that we intend to embed (with the cloze task - see the end of the README for `001-f-equals-ma`).
+My newest idea: simply see which subnetwork is activated by traversing a certain input space (e.g. changing an input in my particular task) and then picking the parameters according to which ones were involved in the calculation of the final output on a layer by layer basis.
+I haven't quite worked out the details, but they're starting to form.